yuxc0825/Test/README.md

 The "*2_Macroscopic_Model_Parameter_Identification*" folder mainly holds the macroscopic model parameter identification procedures using the gray-box system identifier method.
 Also included are the data used for identification and testing.

+The "*3_Macroscopic_Model_Prediction*" folder describes the predictions based on the macroscopic model and contains both the N=300 and N=3000 cases.
+The subfolder with N=3000 also contains the micro-data used to validate the results of the macroscopic model predictions.

+The "*4_Macroscopic_Model_Optimization*" folder describes the optimization based on the macroscopic model for N=300 and N=3000, with micro-data used to validate the results of the optimization in each subfolder.

+If you have any questions, please contact 2120050102@tiangong.edu.cn.